 You don’t have to have one or the other though.
 Li-ion batteries can use graphene to enhance cathode conductor performance.
 These are known as graphene-metal oxide hybrids.
 Hybrid batteries result in lower weight, faster charge times, greater storage capacity, and a longer lifespan than today’s batteries.
 The first consumer-grade graphene batteries are likely to be hybrids.

 What graphene batteries mean for smartphones

 Future smartphones packing graphene power cells would exhibit the benefits outlined above.
-Handsets would charge even faster, battery life would easily last a day or two, if not longer, and devices could be thinner and lighter.
+Handsets would charge even faster (check out the results when we tested a graphene powerbank in the video at the top of this article), battery life would easily last a day or two, if not longer, and devices could be thinner and lighter.

 The move to graphene could offer 60% or more capacity compared to the same sized lithium-ion battery.
 Combined with better heat dissipation, cooler batteries will extend device lifespans too.
 You won’t need to pay for expensive battery replacements after a couple of years to keep your old devices performing in top condition.

 Don’t miss: How to extend your Android’s phone battery life

 Graphene batteries would allow smartphones to be thinner or offer more battery capacity while keeping their current proportions.
 There are also interesting implications for fast device-to-device charging.
 With batteries able to support very high currents and blazing fast recharge and discharge times, gadgets could charge each other up at super-fast speeds.

 Although graphene battery technology remains some years away, it’s a tantalizing prospect for future smartphones, gadgets, electric vehicles, and much more.
 It’s one to keep an eye on.